marcharper/python-ternary/README.md

     ax = tax.get_axes()
 ```

-You can also wrap a Matplotlib AxesSubplot object:
+You can also wrap an existing Matplotlib AxesSubplot object:

 ```
     figure, ax = pyplot.subplots()
     tax = ternary.TernaryAxesSubplot(ax=ax)
 ```

-This is useful if you want to use ternary as part of another figure, such as
+This is useful if you want to use ternary as a part of another figure, such as

 ```python
     from matplotlib import pyplot, gridspec